Harker Heights Spring Fest reels in the fun

 “This is how a lot of us started, as little kids.
 We were shown by an adult, so we are showing the kids how to fish,” Frank Aguilar of Heroes on the Water said Saturday.
 “Hopefully they get hooked just like we did.”

-Kimberly Marin, 39, of Killeen came out with her 10-year-old daughter, Mireille.
-They had visited the nearby Farmers Market first and then came over to Spring Fest to enjoy the fresh air and safe socializing while waiting for their son to finish at a Christian camp nearby.
+Kimberly Marin, 39, of Killeen came out with her 10-year-old daughter Mireille.
+They had visited the nearby Harker Heights Farmers Market first and then came over to Spring Fest to enjoy the fresh air and safe socializing while waiting for their son to finish at a Christian camp nearby.

 “Here we are outdoors, with other people and just enjoying it, trying to return to some type of normalcy again,” Marin said.

-Harker Heights resident Gabriela Fuentes took home the $300 first prize, and Copperas Cove residents Aaron and Elizabeth Ruggles took home the $100 second place.
+Harker Heights resident Gabriela Fuentes took home the $300 first prize and Copperas Cove residents Aaron and Elizabeth Ruggles took home the $100 second-place prize.

 (0) comments